Ficus coronata: Description

 The sandpaper fig is a small tree which may reach the dimensions of 6–12 m tall by 3–5 m wide, although is generally smaller.
 The trunk is dark brown, and the ovate or elliptical leaves are 5–15 cm long by 2–5 cm wide and very scabrous (rough) like sandpaper on the upper side.
 The new growth is hairy.
 The succulent oval fruit is around 1.5 cm long and covered in dense hairs.

 Distribution and habitat

 The sandpaper fig is found along watercourses and gullies in rainforest, and less commonly in open forest.
 It may be associated with the rough-barked apple (Angophora floribunda).
 It is found on limestone outcrops in Kanangra-Boyd National Park.
 It is found from Mackay southwards through New South Wales and into eastern Victoria where it is listed as "threatened" under the Flora and Fauna Guarantee Act 1988.

 A study showed the species has recently expanded into south eastern New South Wales and into Victoria.

 Ecology

-Ficus coronata serves as a food plant for the caterpillars of the Queensland butterfly the common- or purple moonbeam (Philiris innotatus), The Australasian figbird (Sphecotheres vieilloti), green catbird (Ailuroedus crassirostris), olive-backed oriole (Oriolus sagittatus), topknot pigeon (Lopholaimus antarcticus), and grey-headed flying fox (Pteropus poliocephalus) are among those animals who consume the fruit.
+Ficus coronata serves as a food plant for the caterpillars of the Queensland butterflies, the common- or purple moonbeam (Philiris innotatus) and the common crow (Euploea core).
+The Australasian figbird (Sphecotheres vieilloti), green catbird (Ailuroedus crassirostris), olive-backed oriole (Oriolus sagittatus), topknot pigeon (Lopholaimus antarcticus), and grey-headed flying fox (Pteropus poliocephalus) are among those animals who consume the fruit.